-This Class Play provide the perfect way of demonstrating what it takes to make it in life - the kind of success story all children can aspire to.
+Olympics PRIDE Assembly is a Class Play that provides the perfect way of demonstrating what it takes to make it in life – the kind of success story all children can aspire to.

 Also available as set of 5 guided reading play scripts (Readers Theater) plus quizzes, as broken down above – See under Guided Reading Play Scripts section

 A cast of 25.
 Duration: around 15 – 20 minutes reading time – around 4 minutes for each ‘section’ covering Positive Mental Attitude, Respect, Intelligent Choices, Dreams & Goals, Effort and Education.
 This obviously doesn’t include music which is optional.